Planning a long commute to work? Here’s how you know if it’s too far

 Heading to Destination

-I’ve mentioned a few times to my work colleagues about cycling to work and their first question is usually based around ‘do you not find it ruins your day after sweating on the ride in?’.
+I’ve mentioned a few times to my work colleagues about cycling to work, and their first question is usually based on ‘Do you not find it ruins your day after sweating on the ride in?’.

 Now, don’t get me wrong here.

-Sweating definitely happens when biking to work, but I have some sort of plan in place to handle these situations.
+Sweating definitely happens when biking to work, but I have some plans in place to handle these situations.

 And you should, too.